 Best Fit for Multi-EV Homes and Small Business Sites

-The dual outlet version is perfect for homes with two EVs, shared parking, or small business sites.
+The dual outlet version is well suited to homes with two EVs, shared parking, or small business sites.
 It lets you manage more than one user without needing a second charger.

 That saves space and simplifies management.
 It’s also ideal where usage tracking matters, like staff charging or customer parking.